 5.27.
 In any event, as soon as practicable after each party has filed a completed pre-trial check list or the Court has held a pre-trial review, the Court may

-(a) set a timetable for the trial, unless a timetable has already been fixed or the Court considers that it would be inappropriate to do so; and
+(a) set a timetable for the trial, unless a timetable has already been fixed or the Court considers that it would be inappropriate to do so; and/or

 (b) confirm the date for trial.

 5.29.
-If the parties agree that the timetable should be adjusted, they must file a written consent of the adjusted timetable using Form CFI 22.
+If the parties agree that the timetable should be adjusted, they must file a written consent to the adjusted timetable using Form CFI 22.

 5.30.
-Where a written consent is filed, it will be referred to a Judge who may direct the Registrar to enter, sign and seal an order in accordance with the terms of the consent.
+Where a written consent is filed, the terms of such consent will be referred to a Judge who may direct the Registrar to enter, sign and seal an order in accordance with the terms of the consent.

 Hearing and trial dates